 Is my child outside enough?
 Vitamin D levels affect mood.

-Does my child get enough exercise?
+Does my child get enough exercise and fresh air?

 Is my child challenged to her ability at school, or bored?